imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 * `urlEndpoint` is the required parameter.
 You can get the value of URL-endpoint from your ImageKit dashboard - [https://imagekit.io/dashboard/url-endpoints](https://imagekit.io/dashboard/url-endpoints).
 * `publicKey` and `authenticationEndpoint` parameters are optional and only needed if you want to use the SDK for client-side file upload.
 You can get these parameters from the developer section in your ImageKit dashboard - [https://imagekit.io/dashboard/developer/api-keys](https://imagekit.io/dashboard/developer/api-keys).

-Alos initialize the SDK with parameters set in the config file `app/config/imagekit.js`
+Also initialize the SDK with parameters set in the config file `app/config/imagekit.js`

 {% tabs %}
 {% tab title="app/config/imagekit.js" %}